 Additionally, you can retreat a platoon into one of the buildings you are defending to replenish its numbers.
 Despite its simplicity, there is a lot of strategy within moment-to-moment game-play on each island.
 You have to make the hard choice between healing your troops and risking the buildings or risk losing a commander forever by pushing them too hard.

 You can upgrade your troop types and you choose which commanders to upgrade.
 You can use various combinations, two archers, a shield, and a pike, for example, depending on your strategy and the type of island you are taking on.
 Each type of troop can learn a skill, pikemen can charge in a straight line, archers can perform a rain of arrows and shields can lunge from a cliff onto enemies below.

 The gameplay in Bad North is incredibly fun.
 The enemy types aren’t limited to your three classes and will throw different combinations at you at once, it’s up to you to give the right orders and figure out how to fend off the attacks.
 It’s incredibly satisfying when you time something right and send an incoming brute into the water, or to watch your pikemen hold a hillside and fend off a horde of warriors.

-The games concept is executed nearly perfect.
-Bad North captures the feeling of a small scale strategy game exceptionally well and its mechanics are enjoyable to play with.
+The game’s concept is executed nearly perfectly.
+Bad North captures the feeling of a small-scale strategy game exceptionally well and its mechanics are enjoyable to play with.